 Salute the day with a morning yoga session, held on a dock at the water’s edge.
 A variety of classes, from Bikram to Vinyasa and Ashtanga, are offered Monday through Saturday.
 Leave your gear at home if you like—the lodge has mats, blocks, and straps available for guest use.

-Go behind the scenes at the lodge, and then cruise to nearby islands to learn how Jicaro engages locals in their sustainability initiatives.
-Learn about the journey of grey water and find out how leftovers from Jicaro’s restaurant rarely go to waste.
-Stroll gardens that grow the produce you’re served at mealtime, and hear how pigs are helping cut down on fossil fuels.
+Go behind the scenes at the lodge to learn about Jicaro's sustainability initiatives.
+Hear about the journey of grey water, find out how leftovers from Jicaro’s restaurant rarely go to waste, and stroll gardens that grow the produce you’re served at mealtime.
+Or cruise to a nearby island to learn how Jicaro engages locals in their sustainability initiatives and hear how pigs are helping cut down on fossil fuels.

 The following experiences are offered at an additional cost.